SR-Chowdhury/ML-12-M-80-Bistro-Client-P7/README.md

 * 80-7 Use confirm card payment to process payment
 * 80-8 Display payment error and success message
 * 80-9 Create payment api and send payment data into server
+* 80-10 Save payment info to the server

 ## react-boilerplate-2